OpenLocalizationTestOrg/azure-docs-pr-test.fr-FR/articles/virtual-machines/windows/extensions-configuration-samples.md

         "settings": {}
       }

-### <a name="trend-micro-deep-security-agent"></a><span data-ttu-id="921e7-131">Agent Trend Micro Deep Security.</span><span class="sxs-lookup"><span data-stu-id="921e7-131">Trend Micro Deep Security Agent.</span></span>
+### <a name="trend-micro-deep-security-agent"></a><span data-ttu-id="01671-131">Agent Trend Micro Deep Security.</span><span class="sxs-lookup"><span data-stu-id="01671-131">Trend Micro Deep Security Agent.</span></span>
       {
         "publisher": "TrendMicro.DeepSecurity",
         "type": "TrendMicroDSA",
         "typeHandlerVersion": "9.6",
         "settings": {
-          "ManagerAddress" : "Enter the externally accessible DNS name or IP address of the Deep Security Manager.
+          "ManagerAddress" : "Enter hello externally accessible DNS name or IP address of hello Deep Security Manager.
 Please enter \"agents.deepsecurity.trendmicro.com\" if using Deep Security as a Service",

-          "ActivationPort" : "Enter the port number of the Deep Security Manager, default value - 443",
+          "ActivationPort" : "Enter hello port number of hello Deep Security Manager, default value - 443",

-          "TenantIdentifier" : "Enter the tenant ID, which is a hyphenated, 36-character string available in the Deployment Scripts dialog box in the Deep Security console.
+          "TenantIdentifier" : "Enter hello tenant ID, which is a hyphenated, 36-character string available in hello Deployment Scripts dialog box in hello Deep Security console.
 This parameter is mandatory if using Deep Security as a Service, or a multi-tenant installation of Deep Security Manager.
 Type NA if using a non multi-tenant installation of Deep Security Manager.",

-          "TenantActivationPassword" : "Enter the tenant activation password, which is a hyphenated, 36-character string available in the Deployment Scripts dialog box in the Deep Security console.
+          "TenantActivationPassword" : "Enter hello tenant activation password, which is a hyphenated, 36-character string available in hello Deployment Scripts dialog box in hello Deep Security console.
 This parameter is mandatory if using Deep Security as a Service, or a multi-tenant installation of Deep Security Manager.
 Type NA if using a non multi-tenant installation of Deep Security Manager.",

-          "SecurityPolicy" : "Optional : Enter the name or numeric ID of the security policy defined in the Deep Security Manager which will be applied on agent activation to protect this virtual machine (recommended).
-No security policy will be applied to the virtual machine if this parameter is blank.
+          "SecurityPolicy" : "Optional : Enter hello name or numeric ID of hello security policy defined in hello Deep Security Manager which will be applied on agent activation tooprotect this virtual machine (recommended).
+No security policy will be applied toohello virtual machine if this parameter is blank.
 This parameter is optional if using Deep Security as a Service."
         }
       }

-### <a name="vormertric-transparent-encryption-agent"></a><span data-ttu-id="921e7-132">Agent Vormertric Transparent Encryption.</span><span class="sxs-lookup"><span data-stu-id="921e7-132">Vormertric Transparent Encryption Agent.</span></span>
+### <a name="vormertric-transparent-encryption-agent"></a><span data-ttu-id="01671-132">Agent Vormertric Transparent Encryption.</span><span class="sxs-lookup"><span data-stu-id="01671-132">Vormertric Transparent Encryption Agent.</span></span>
             {
               "publisher": "Vormetric",
               "type": "VormetricTransparentEncryptionAgent",